PLC & PID Control: What’s Right for Your Industrial Automation Process

 The Right Tool for the Right Task

-However, as technology has advanced, industrial automation process technologies have begun integrating aspects of both control systems into the same device, with some PLCs providing users with limited PID loop control, and other PID controllers providing users with limited PLC control.
-In this instance, ADM Systems can cater to users with such needs with the use of a Process Automation Controller, or PAC for short.
+However, as technology has advanced, industrial automation process technologies have begun integrating aspects of both control systems into the same device.
+Some PLCs provide users with limited PID loop control, and other PID controllers provide users with limited PLC control.

 Eurotherm Nanodac PID Control & Display